canonical/kafka-operator/docs/reference/file-system-paths.md

 ## Apache Kafka binaries

 - **`$BIN/bin/*.sh`** - general bash scripts provided from upstream Apache Kafka, with utilities for managing and interacting with the cluster
-  - These files are typically accessible directly via Snap commands - e.g, `kafka-topics.sh` can be invoked by running `charmed-kafka.topics`
+  - On VM, these are typically exposed as snap commands; for example, `kafka-topics.sh` can be invoked with `charmed-kafka.topics`.
+  - On K8s, run the scripts in the `kafka` workload container.

 ## Message data and cluster metadata

 - **`$DATA/data/*`** - the `data` storage directory where the raw Apache Kafka message data is persisted to disk
   - Each Juju mounted JBOD storage directory will have an integer identifier matching a subdirectory in `$DATA/data/`
-  - Find these directories with `juju status --storage kafka | grep data/`
+  - Find these directories with `juju status --storage kafka | grep data/` on VM or `juju status --storage kafka-k8s | grep data/` on K8s.